 When: Drop in every Wednesday any time between 12-2pm

 Where: The Crossing, 1127 University Avenue*

-What: We serve a main, two sides, a dessert, Just Coffee, and NessAlla Kombucha à la carte style.
-The menu changes each week and based on seasonality and locality.
+What: We serve a main, two sides, a dessert, and Kombucha à la carte style.
+The menu changes each week and is based on seasonality and locality.
 You can find our weekly menus on our Facebook page.
-We have a weekly vegetarian option and each week although we are not a certified gluten free kitchen.
+We have a weekly vegetarian option as well as gluten-free each week, although we are not a certified gluten-free kitchen.

 Cost: The cost of the ‘works’ varies between $5 and $8 each week based purely on the cost of ingredients.
 Individual items are priced separately. $0 for a pay it forward meal.

 Pay it Forward: Free meal(s) at Cafe or FDN with no further questions.
 We do not want our prices to prevent you from being a part of our Slow Food community.
 If our prices are prohibitive, please use our Pay It Forward program.
 Customers make donations so that we can provide a meal to anyone free of charge.

 How to Use: Simply ask one of our cashiers to use Pay It Forward and they will provide the normal menu options absolutely free of charge with no further questions asked.
 You can also purchase a free pay it forward meal here, and simply tell the cashier that you purchased a meal online

 More on Pay it Forward: We encourage anyone to take advantage of a free meal whenever money feels tight.
 Many customers donate a meal or two each week and many customers utilize those free meals.
 With this program, one can pay right into the community and directly support a neighbor.
 This program is both sustained and used by the customers so no money is lost or gained by Slow Food.
 Food insecurity is experienced very differently across every community, for many it is a time between paychecks while for others it is persistent problem.
 We at Slow Food work to combat this problem with programs like Pay-It-Forward and other initiatives.